IF-Project-Group-1/The-Trial-of-the-Sphinx/README.md

 The world is represented as a small graph of interconnected Location nodes.
 Each location specifies:

--Its neighboring rooms
+- Its neighboring rooms

--A description
+- A description

--Items available to pick up
+- Items available to pick up

--Whether the room is blocked or contains a riddle
+- Whether the room is blocked or contains a riddle

 This creates a simple but deterministic world structure that supports puzzle-controlled progression.